intuit/truffle-shuffle/README.md

         - Override the getViewContent() function to set the data content in the cardContent to the views in your card_layout.xml, ie. setting the text in a textView
 5. In the Activity where you'll be using this UI component,
     - Instantiate a CustomizeAdapter you just defined and pass in an arrayList of CardContents and the resource id of inside the card ie. R.layout.card_layout
+        - If you are using a separate layout for dashboard view, include it as the optional fourth parameter
     - Call setupAdapter() on the CustomizeAdapter you just created with the CardViewGroup using findViewById()
 6. Now the TruffleShuffle UI component is ready to use!